exosite/industrial_iot_schema/channel-signal_io_schema.md

 ## Device Data Transport Schema
-When the gateway and cloud share a common configuration definition we can omit any of the unchanged or information that won’t change on an update for a value that has changed since the last sensor reading.

-To that end, we want to define how the over-the-wire information will be sent after the configuration is shared in both places.
-In this section we assume that a single Murano resource exists for writing all data from the gateway to the cloud - it will be referred to going forward as “data_in” - which is a common name used on many projects previously.
+Having a common shared channel configuration (a contract essentially) between the device and the cloud/application allows us to keep the actual data sent betwee devices and the cloud to a minimum - focusing only on the sending of values for channels rather than unecesary configuration information that rarely changes.

+The resource used for writing channel values from devices to the cloud/application is “data_in”, as mentioned in the resource section.

 > _Note: A future consideration moving beyond “monitoring” to control - we would add a second resource in Murano called “data_out” when the cloud UI writes a value to the gateway to change an actuator value._